-7-1.06B Proof of Insurance Requirements
+7-1.06B PROOF OF INSURANCE REQUIREMENTS

 Furnish proof of coverage satisfactory to the County of El Dorado Risk Management Division as evidence that the insurance required herein is being maintained.
-The insurance must be issued by an insurance company acceptable to the Risk Management Division, or be provided through partial or total self-insurance likewise acceptable to the Risk Management Division.
+The insurance will be issued by an insurance company acceptable to the Risk Management Division, or be provided through partial or total self-insurance likewise acceptable to the Risk Management Division.
+Self-insurance programs and self-insured retentions in insurance policies are subject to separate annual review and approval by the County and the State of California.